 I know I’m not the only one who deals with frustrating situations like these on a daily basis.
-I can’t count all of the times I’ve faced an awkward or difficult situation, and I don’t want it to get messy.
+I can’t count all of the times I’ve faced an awkward or stressful situation, and I don’t want it to get messy.
 Guess what?
 It doesn’t have to.

 The tips I’m going to share mostly come from what I’ve learned from reading Crucial Conversations and How to Win Friends and Influence People.
 If you haven’t read these books, do it now!
 I read them both while working in professional leadership positions.
 I’m a decent communicator (unless I’m hungry, tired, or emotional), and it’s mostly because of these books.